 His efforts led to the constitution of the British Columbia Interior Masters Curling Association (BCIMCA) in 1976.
 Walter Hobbs was elected to the Canadian Curling Hall of Fame in 1976.
 The Walter Hobbs Trophy is awarded annually to the BCIMCA team which has the best record against BCIMCA Zone representatives at the Combined Provincial Championships with the PCMCA.

 The BCIMCA is governed by a Board of Directors which consists of: a President, Vice-President, Immediate Past President, Secretary-Treasurer and a Zone Director from each of the four Zones.
-The board meets in the spring and fall of each year, and holds an Annual General Meeting at a club central to the BC Interior clubs in mid-curling season open to all members of the association.
+The board meets in the spring and fall of each year, and holds an Annual General Meeting (AGM) within the fiscal year at a place and time as designated by the Board of Directors The AGM is open to all members of the association.

 The Zone Director maintains regular communication with all clubs and members within their Zone.
 Zone Directors coordinate scheduling of all Zone Playdowns and ensure Zone playdown events rotate on a regular basis among clubs within their Zone.

 The BCIMCA president provides liaison with the PCMCA and with Curl BC on all matters related to the association.

 Phone: (250) 540-6333; Email: email@example.com